raphaelbastide/vomimage/README.md

 Punk image gallery.

 ## How it works
-Vomimage reads, displays and load the content of an image folder simlpy by clicking on a fat button.
-This project needs to be cleaned but works fine.
+Vomimage reads, displays and loads the content of an image folder.
+User just need to click on a fat button.

 ## Demo

 You can <a href="http://lab.raphaelbastide.com/tools/vomimage/demo/">try vomimage online</a>.

+## Requirement

+- PHP5
+- Vomimage doesn't need any database

 ## Customize
 In index.php change the directory you want to browse images from